survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.generateActions('create');
 ```

 In addition, we are going to need a `LaneStore` and a method matching to `create`.
 The idea is pretty much the same as for `NoteStore` earlier. `create` will concatenate a new lane to the list of lanes.
-After that the change will propagate to the listeners (i.e. `FinalStore` and components).
+After that the change will propagate to the listeners (i.e., `FinalStore` and components).

 **app/stores/LaneStore.js**